Aiswarya196/project-portfolio/README.md

 # 📊 Aiswarya's Data Analytics Portfolio

 Hi!
-I'm Aiswarya — a Computer Science graduate and aspiring **Data Analyst**.
+I'm Aiswarya — a Computer Science graduate and **Data Analytics Professional**.
 I’m building hands-on skills in **Power BI, SQL, Python, and Excel** through real-world projects.
 This portfolio is a reflection of my learning journey, showcasing my progress and capabilities as I transition into a career in data analytics.

 ---